rainerzufalldererste/mediaLib/documentation/coding standard.md

  * Function implementations should include all qualifiers for the parameters (e.g. `const`) and the default parameters (commented out from the equals sign: `void mSomeObject_SomeFunction(const size_t someVariable /* = defaultValue */)`).
  * Creation and destruction functions take double pointers to avoid copies and to clean up the actual object in question rather than a copy of it.
+ * When a function is only accessible inside one function and will not be of any use to other functions, turn them into a static function inside a struct called `_internal` that lives in the scope of the function that uses it.

 Lambda Functions:
  * If no external variables or values are being used inside the lambda function, don't capture automatically or explicitly.